 Researchers and people who do research have many tools to support the varied tasks required to conduct a study.
 From participant recruitment to various research methods to calendaring and synthesis, the variation in tasks is wide.
 But, doing each of these respective tasks in different systems adds a layer of complexity and additional points for error.

 Here are just a few of the tool categories researchers are using today.
-The list of actual tools that exist within these categories is LONG.
+(The list of actual tools that exist within these categories is much longer.)

 While we’re trying to solve this problem of “too many tools,” we know that there are existing tools you don’t want a research platform to replace.
 Tools like your email, calendar, meeting platform, or incentive tool are probably not something researchers can change across their organization, nor would they want to.

 We have a series of integrations that support every step in the research process.

 We know that customer data doesn’t live in your research platform, nor should it.
 But, sometimes, accessing that data means more administrative tasks, downloading and uploading CSV’s, potentially editing data, or even exposing PII.
 None of that sounds fun, and it keeps researchers busy, NOT doing research.

 We’ve built integrations with Snowflake, Salesforce, and Zapier that update any amount of currently available customer data to be brought into Great Question, and subsequent updates to contact preferences or profiles can happen automatically, without the hassle of an export and re-import and data cleansing every week.

 If you are using Snowflake or Salesforce to house your customer data and you are tired of always asking for a list… we can probably help.
 We also have a Zapier integration that can connect other CRM’s like Hubspot, etc.